Is soup good for weight loss? Here’s what the research says

 The benefits of enjoying plenty of soup

-We want to be clear here that the pros we are discussing are for a balanced diet that includes soup, alongside other meals.
-It’s totally different to the crash diets that are sometimes on-trend.
+Before we discuss the benefits of soup, we do want to reiterate the importance of a balanced diet, which includes soup, alongside other meals.
+It’s different to the crash diets that are sometimes on-trend.

-There are actually quite a few health benefits for people who eat soup often, such as [3][5]:
+There are quite a few health benefits for people who eat soup often, such as [3][5]:

 - The high water content of soup can help you stay hydrated